ArthurJahn/MLND-Capstone-project/proposal.md

    **Transaction specific attributes:**

-      CO_SEQ_DISPENSACAO: Sequencial code for the requested transaction related to the pharmacy
+      CO_SEQ_DISPENSACAO: Sequencial code for the transaction
-      BL_FRAUD_TRANSACTION: Boolean indication if the transaction was fraudulent or not
+      BL_FRAUD_TRANSACTION: Flags if the transaction is fraudulent or not

 The larger dataset provided has aprox.
 200.000.000 registers of transactions executed from 2013 to 2019 with 72 attributes of more than 2000 pharmacies registered in the program.
 The data has been anonimized in orther to remove sensible information.
 The provided dataset contains the following list of attributes that we can analyse:

    **Transaction specific attributes:**

-      DT_DISPENSACAO: Date of the requested transaction in the format "DD/MM/YYYY - HH:MM:SS"
+      DT_DISPENSACAO: Date of the requested transaction "DD/MM/YYYY - HH:MM:SS"
-      CO_SEQ_DISPENSACAO: Sequencial code for the requested transaction related to the pharmacy
+      CO_SEQ_DISPENSACAO: Sequencial code for the transaction
       QT_DISPENSACAO: Quantity of medicine sold by the transaction
       VL_UNITARIO: Unitary value of the medicine sold
-      VL_REFERENCIA_POPFARMA: Unitary value that goverment pays back for that medicine
+      VL_REFERENCIA_POPFARMA: Unitary value that goverment pays for that medicine

    **Stablishment attributes:**